alif-mohdamir/google-io-columbus-2023/README.md

 yarn install
 ```

-3. **Environment Variables:** Create a `.env.development.local` file in the root of the `frontend` foler and add the following environment variables:
+3. **Environment Variables:** Create a `.env.development.local` file in the root directory and add the following environment variables:

 ```
 OPENAI_API_KEY=your_openai_api_key